madelinepet/snakes-cafe/README.md

 ### Thursday 8/16/2018 8:14PM: Class for order handling established.
 Code bugs on input and on typing order.
 ### Thursday 8/16/2018 9:01PM: Menu not defined error: now functionality to load from external menu or to load original menu.
 More debugging to come.
 ### Thursday 8/16/2018 10:01PM: Lots of bugs, but new functionality in loading menu if I can figure out a bug with my try/except and another with my for loops.
+### Saturday 8/18/2018 1:44PM: Fixed lots of bugs!
+Needs some touch ups, esp to remove method.